In my journey with Lyme disease, I’ve discovered a ton of natural ways to treat Lyme, including by using herbs for Lyme disease!

 Marshmallow root is sweet, cooling, and moistening. (source)

-It’s also a slight diuretic, and it helps cling to and rid the body of waste, as well as working to reduce inflammation and pain.
+It’s also a slight diuretic (just like dandelion!), and it helps cling to and rid the body of waste, as well as working to reduce inflammation and pain.

 You can buy marshmallow root (C/S) here.